 As a direct seller whose 'store' is a brochure and printed materials, with virtually no brick and mortar stores, our business is a significant user of paper.
 The issue of deforestation is especially important to us, given this reliance on paper.
-We are committed to helping end deforestation through our internal efforts and policies, including the Avon Paper Promise and Avon Palm Oil Promise.
+We are committed to helping end deforestation through our Avon Paper Promise and our commitment to supporting sustainable palm oil production.

 Avon Paper Promise